Gluten-Free Recipes developed for Celiac and Wheat-Free Diets

 Mike Eberhart discusses what inspired the groundbreaking GF cookbook and its recipes

-I had many cookbooks in my house — many purchased in my pre-Gluten-Free days — and the one thing they nearly all had in common is a combination of great recipes and full-color photos of the foods produced.
-When I was first afflicted with Celiac Disease and had to adopt a gluten-free diet, my wife and I went looking for gluten-free cookbooks that were similar in quality to the rest of our cookbook collection.
-But, we did not encounter any — the mid-2000s were still the early-days of living gluten-free and hardly anyone even knew what Celiac Disease was.
+The many cookbooks in our house — purchased during my pre-Gluten-Free years — all shared the same characteristic great recipes and full-color photos of the completed foods.
+When I was first afflicted with Celiac Disease and forced to adopt a gluten-free diet, my wife and I went looking for gluten-free cookbooks that were similar in quality to those in our existing cookbook collection.
+However, we did not encounter any — the mid-2000s were still the early-days of living gluten-free and Celiac Disease was a rather obscure topic.

-That experience frustrated me considerably, as I was not willing to spend the rest of my life living without the high-quality desserts and baked-goods that I had known before developing this gluten-allergy!
-I refused to accept mediocrity, or worse, as an acceptable substitute for quality foods, just because gluten could not be introduced into recipes.
-I was told that GF foods had to be that way and could not be like regular baked goods.
+That experience frustrated me considerably, as I was not willing to spend the rest of my life living without the delicious desserts and baked-goods that I had known before developing this gluten-allergy!
+I refused to accept mediocre (or worse) foods as being acceptable substitutes for quality foods, just because gluten was omitted.
+I was told that GF foods had to be this way and could not be like regular baked goods.
 Total nonsense!
 I was convinced that the answer was to simply ignore established approaches to gluten-free baking and start from scratch: learning, developing, and perfecting the methods required to produce the many dessert recipes which ultimately arose and formed the truly extraordinary collection in our cookbook.

 The book conceived was designed to deliver that “coffee table” cookbook feel, along with great glutenfree recipes, to the Celiac and Gluten-Free community.
 Even if the number of books sold was low, I knew that “bigger names” in the business would take notice of how we broke new ground in this industry and made a very forthright attempt to “raise the bar” for gluten-free cookbooks and baked products in general.
 Our cookbook was the first gluten-free desserts recipe book on the market produced completely in full-color throughout and showing visual proof of what each and every one of our quality-tested recipes produced — what appeared in the book images is what each recipe produced : every recipes was baked per directions and then pictures were taken of it.
 The results speaks for themselves — thousands of books sold and it received a perfect 5-out-of-5 rating on Amazon (Kindle edition).